amirrahemi01/Basic-TodoApp/README.md

 > - [ ] Search bar - ex: Search your todo task or something else
 > - [ ] Navbar for completed & not completed (Pending) & all task
 > - [ ] ClearAll Button (Delete all task from localstorage or database)
+> - [ ] Get time, day and put in "Creat ToDo Task"
+> - [ ] By default have some task as local storage
 > - [ ] DataBase instead of localstorage
 > - [ ] Signup & Login